B-listDeveloper/vkllm.c/README.md

 ## Usage

-I only added `matmul_forward` for now, and you can test it by running:
+I only added a few layers for now, and you can test those by running bazel rules like:

 ```bash
 bazel run :matmul_forward -- 1
 ```

-Many more to come...

 ## Notes